-Located on Virginia Commonwealth University’s MCV Campus in Richmond, and in partnership with the VCU Health System, the Office of the Vice President for Health Sciences oversees the five health sciences schools (Allied Health Professions, Dentistry, Medicine, Nursing and Pharmacy) as well as the Massey Cancer Center.
+Located on Virginia Commonwealth University’s MCV Campus in Richmond, and in partnership with the VCU Health System, the Office of the Vice President for Health Sciences oversees the College of Health Professions, the four health sciences schools (Dentistry, Medicine, Nursing and Pharmacy) as well as the Massey Cancer Center.
 Areas of responsibility include academic affairs, academic and research space management, financial and administrative affairs, and Interprofessional Education and Collaborative Care.

 VCU Health Sciences is committed to educational programs directed toward providing graduates capable of meeting the commonwealth’s health care needs.
 Programs are dedicated to maintaining and updating the competency of health professionals in addition to preparing graduates to enter health professions.
 The educational programs are supported by an institutional commitment to effective teaching and by the 865-bed teaching hospital.
 We are committed to providing the very best in education, research and practice for the expansion of science and health care for Virginians and our growing global community.